BattleTank-TecProg/BattleTank/stylesheet.md

 * Class member and local variables: first letter uppercase;
 * Class constant: all letter on uppercase;
 * Compost wors should not separeted, should be writes together and should not have any symbol between then.
+* File names: File names must be written in English.
+Should be meaningful and simple names.

+# 16. Good Programming Practices:
+* High cohesion, (A class must have only one responsibility and do it satisfactorily, a class should not assume responsibilities that are not yours)
+* Low coupling (Low dependency between classes)
+* Data and internal functions must be protected whenever possible
+* Do not reuse the same name for auxiliary variables
+* The "normal" way must be obvious in the code, the alternative flows should not be made as normal flow.
+* For values that can not be negative, declare as unsigned